 This Shrimp Caesar Salad tosses fresh romaine lettuce with a creamy homemade and flavorful caesar dressing, shaved parmesan cheese, and juicy creole spiced shrimp!
 This is the best Caesar you’ve ever had!
-If you love this, you will also love my Harvest Fall Salad and Strawberry Spinach Salad!
+If you love this, you will also love my Creole Shrimp Egg Salad, Harvest Fall Salad and Strawberry Spinach Salad!!

 Thank you to Christy from Christy Irene for sharing this amazing recipe!